 All things being equal, people want to do business with their friends.
-All things being not quite so equal, people STILL want to do business with their friends. —Jeffrey Gitomer, “Little Red Book of Sales”
+All things being not quite so equal, people STILL want to do business with their friends. —Jeffrey Gitomer, “Little Red Book of Selling: 12.5 Principles of Sales Greatness”

 Believe it or not, not all networking is done online.
 Of course, social media is a strategic part of any networking/marketing plan, but it is not the only element for a well-rounded approach.

 The most important reason to network online as well as in person is to be able to market and promote your business, your jewelry and skills, yourself, and your brand to people who might be interested in purchasing your work.
 The more successful you are at getting your name in front of the people who have the money and interest in your work, the more successful your business will ultimately become.
-Jeffrey Gitomer in his “Little Red Book of Sales” (which I highly recommend) states, “Networking is life skills and social skills combined with sales skills.”
+Jeffrey Gitomer in his “Little Red Book of Selling: 12.5 Principles of Sales Greatness” (which I highly recommend) states, “Networking is life skills and social skills combined with sales skills.”

 The basic tool for networking is to listen to the people you are meeting and find out what you can offer them that has “value” to them.
 But most of all it is about listening!
 Did you hear me?…listen!
 And the best way to get information you want from someone is to ask good and pertinent questions.
 Remember: Listen and ask good questions!